Skip to main content

 7 TRICKS TO TRAVEL LIGHT IN WINTER

-Packing light can be a challenge year-round, but doing it in the winter is particularly hard, as you have to account for heavier, bulkier clothing and accessories.
+Cold destinations call for warmer essentials, but staying comfortable is absolutely possible if you know how to pack light for winter travel.
+Traveling light can be a challenge year-round, but especially in the winter, as you have to account for heavier, bulkier clothing and accessories.
 But if you’re up to the task, it can be worth it, especially if you’ve been burned by lost luggage or just don’t want to pay the ever-climbing fees for checking a bag.
-Here, three travel pros share their best tricks for packing just a carry-on for a winter getaway.
+Here, three travel pros share their best tricks for how to travel light for cold weather with just a carry-on.

 EDIT YOUR PACKING LIST.

 Before you even take out your suitcase, take inventory of what you plan to pack.
 “Lay all of your stuff out,” says Summer Hull, a travel deals and rewards expert and writer at The Points Guy, who has her whole family follow this strategy.
 “We lay each thing out and go through it.
 Do we really need three pairs of this item?
 And will you have access to a washer?”
-Take these into consideration when deciding what you really need and what’s just extra—then leave the latter at home.
+Take these into consideration when deciding how to travel light.
+What do you really need and what’s just extra?
 This is important even if you’re traveling by car or train; do you really want to be heaving that extra weight around?

 WEAR YOUR HEAVIEST CLOTHING ON THE PLANE.

-It’s worth the sweat, according to Meghan Donovan, founder of travel-planning service Paris, Perfected.
+It’s worth the sweat when trying to travel light, according to Meghan Donovan, founder of travel-planning service Paris, Perfected.
 She always wears a long-sleeved t-shirt and her thickest sweater over it on the plane.
 “I’ve also been known to double-up on coats on the plane,” she adds.
 “I layer a trench over a leather jacket—or put a car coat over it.”

 You can always remove it once you’ve reached your seat and put it in the overhead compartment after your luggage is in.
 And anything goes, since no one’s really critiquing what you wear on, say, a red-eye flight.
 “Even if it means tying an extra sweatshirt around my waist, it’s one less thing to have in a bag,” says Valerie Wilson, a solo travel expert and founder of Trusted Travel Girl.